Nyheim Miller-Hines: Buffalo Bills

 On November 1, 2022, the Colts traded Miller-Hines to the Buffalo Bills in exchange for running back Zack Moss and a conditional sixth-round pick in the 2023 NFL draft.
 In Week 18 against the New England Patriots, Miller-Hines returned two kickoffs for touchdowns, becoming the eleventh NFL player to do so in a single game in the 35–23 win.
 Hines appeared in 16 games and started five in the 2022 season.
 He totaled 30 receptions for 241 receiving yards and a receiving touchdown while adding a rushing touchdown.
 He was a major part of the kickoff return game toward the end of the season.

 Miller-Hines missed the entire 2023 season after sustaining a leg injury in a personal watercraft accident during the offseason, in which he and another jet ski driver collided with each other.
 He was placed on the reserve/non-football injury list on July 25, 2023.

 On March 6, 2024, Miller-Hines was released by the Bills.

 Cleveland Browns

 On March 13, 2024, Miller-Hines signed with the Cleveland Browns.
 He was placed on the reserve/non-football injury list to start the season, and did not appear for Cleveland during the year.
 On February 18, 2025, Miller-Hines was released by the Browns.

 Los Angeles Chargers

 On July 22, 2025, Miller-Hines signed with the Los Angeles Chargers.
 He was released on August 26 and re-signed to the practice squad the next day.
 Miller-Hines was released by the Chargers on September 7.
-On October 7, Miller-Hines re-signed with Los Angeles' practice squad.
-He made two appearances for Los Angeles, recording two negative yards on two rushes.
-Miller-Hines was released on October 28.
+On October 7, he re-signed with Los Angeles' practice squad.
+Miller-Hines made three appearances for Los Angeles as a practice squad elevation, recording two negative yards on two rushes.
+He was released on October 28.

+New Orleans Saints

+On December 18, 2025, Miller-Hines was signed to the New Orleans Saints' practice squad.
+He played in one game for the Saints as a practice squad elevation.